xunit/xunit.analyzers/docs/_rules/xUnit2007.md

 ## Cause

-A violation of this rule occurs when using the `typeof` operator with a type checking assert.
+A violation of this rule occurs when the `typeof` operator is used with a type checking assert.

 ## Reason for rule

-When the expected type is known at compile-time, the generic overload should be used to check against types.
+When the expected type is known at compile-time, the generic overload should be used.

 ## How to fix violations

-Use the generic overload of `Assert.IsType`, `Assert.IsNotType`, and `Assert.IsAssignableFrom`.
+Use the generic overload of `Assert.IsType`, `Assert.IsNotType`, or `Assert.IsAssignableFrom`.

 ## Examples